AlibabaCloudDocs/gpdb/intl.en-US/GANOS/FAQ/Trajectory FAQ.md

 # Trajectory FAQ

+This topic provides answers to the commonly asked questions about trajecotry.
+This helps you use the Ganos engine in AnalyticDB for PostgreSQL.

 ## How do I convert the data of coordinate points into a trajectory object?

 You can use the ST\_makeTrajectory constructor to convert the data of coordinate points into a trajectory object.
-The procedure is as follows:
+You can execute the following statements:

 ```
 -- Create an extension.